elena-kolevska/redis-bloom-filters/README.md

 The folks at [RedisLabs](https://redislabs.com/) decided to fulfill the wish of so many users and wrote the [RedisBloom](http://redisbloom.io) module, exposing an API simple enough for beginners and powerful enough for everyone who works with large datasets and needs some tweaking and tuning.
 Without further ado, let’s look at how would you use RedisBloom:

-If you’re familiar with modules, you’ll recognise the next few lines of code; they grab the RedisBloom repository from github and compile it into the `rebloom.so` file.
+If you’re familiar with modules, you’ll recognise the next few lines of code; they grab the RedisBloom repository from Github and compile it into the `rebloom.so` file.

 ```
 $ git clone git://github.com/RedisLabsModules/rebloom